Special rates require proof of eligibility at check-in.

 Robert Wyland is a globally celebrated artist known for his gigantic murals of whales, dolphins, and other marine life.
 Enjoy his artwork—along with some from other fine artists—at his namesake gallery in Lahaina. www.wyland.com.

 This gallery houses the landscape paintings of popular local artists Betty Hay Freeland, George Allan, Joseph Fletcher, Pamela Andelin, Fred KenKnight, and Macario Pascual.
 There's a second location in Kapalua at the Ritz-Carlton. www.villagegalleriesmaui.com..

-Watercolor enthusiasts rave about Sherri Reeve's pastel expressions of the island's flora and fauna.
-Her sculpted works are sublime and origami-like. www.sreeve.com.
+Watercolor enthusiasts rave about Sherri Reeve's pastel expressions of Maui's landscapes, flora, and fauna.
+Her origami-like sculpted works are sublime, and her designs have been applied to houseware goods that make for ideal gifts. www.sreeve.com.

 Outrigger Aina Nalu

 Outrigger Maui Eldorado